-Figure~\ref{fig:PE_coherence_maps}a) shows the spatial intensity profile corresponding to $\max_t |\mathscr{E}_{\text{ce}}(t,\vec{r})|^2$.
-It shows the intensity clamping inside the first third of the medium and then a~stable slow decrease in the rest of the medium, which is the region of the interest contributing to the harmonic signal~\cite{Finke2022}.
-Figure~\ref{fig:PE_coherence_maps}b) shows that the homogeneous pre-ionisation does not affect the propagation and that the additional pre-ionisation add almost constant addition plasma density in the region of the interest.
+Figure~\ref{fig:PE_coherence_maps}a) presents the spatial peak intensity profile $\max_t |\mathscr{E}_{\text{ce}}(\vec{r},t)|^2$.
+The results reveal intensity clamping within the first third of the medium, followed by a stable, gradual decrease throughout the remaining propagation length.
+This latter region is of particular interest, as it predominantly contributes to the harmonic generation process~\cite{Finke2022}.
+Figure~\ref{fig:PE_coherence_maps}b) further shows that homogeneous pre-ionisation has negligible influence on the propagation dynamics; the additional pre-ionisation merely introduces an almost uniform increase in the electron density within the region of interest.

-Figures~\ref{fig:PE_coherence_maps}c,d) shows coherence maps for the 17th~harmonic.
-This metric~\cite{Delfin1999} allows for estimating the size of a~macroscopic volume where all the microscopic emitters add up constructively.
-It is inferred from three different contributions: 1)~local dephasing of the driver's field $\partial_z \Phi$; 2)~the dispersive properties of the harmonic field $\Delta k_{\text{XUV}}=(\omega_{17}/c)(n(\omega_{17})-1)$ obtained from the refractive index~$n(\omega)$; and 3)~the dephasing of the microscopic dipoles, which can be fairly modelled as linearly proportional to the longitudinal gradient of the driver's intensity $\Delta k_{\text{dipole}}\approx -\alpha_{\mathrm{H17}}(I_{\text{IR}}) \partial_z I_{\text{IR}}$.
+Figures~\ref{fig:PE_coherence_maps}c,d) present the coherence maps for the 17th~harmonic.
+This metric~\cite{Delfin1999} quantifies the spatial extent of the macroscopic region in which the microscopic emitters interfere constructively.
+It is determined from three main contributions: 1)~the local dephasing of the driving field $\partial_z \Phi$; 2)~the dispersive properties of the harmonic field $\Delta k_{\text{XUV}}=(\omega_{17}/c)(n(\omega_{17})-1)$ derived from the refractive index~$n(\omega)$; and 3)~the dephasing of the microscopic dipoles, which can be approximated as linearly proportional to the longitudinal gradient of the driving-field intensity $\Delta k_{\text{dipole}}\approx -\alpha_{\mathrm{H17}}(I_{\text{IR}}) \partial_z I_{\text{IR}}$.
 The resulting coherence length is, therefore, expressed as